kiemaBruce/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - creates a symbolic link to '/bin/ls' within the current working directory 14-copy_html - copies all HTML files from the current working directory to the parent of the working directory, but only the files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
-100-lets_move - moves all files beginning with an uppercase letter to /tmp/u 101-clean_emacs - delete all files in the current working directory ending with ~
+100-lets_move - moves all files beginning with an uppercase letter to /tmp/u 101-clean_emacs - deletes all files in the current working directory ending with ~ 102-tree - creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory